 I've always wanted to be an artist.
 After completing two art degrees, I taught for a few years before I was able to devote myself to my jewelry full time in 2006.
 I live in the same area of rural upstate NY where I grew up.
 I've always been interested in plants, and learned the names of the local trees and wildflowers early on.
 When I translate a plant into a piece of jewelry, I like to use forms that make sense when worn, combining the complexity of flowers, leaves and twigs with simple geometric shapes.
 Water is also a source of inspiration.
 Like metal, it can take almost any form.
 My water inspired pieces are usually the most fun for me to make, since I get to watch the metal turn fluid and form a perfect droplet.

 Occasionally an item seems to get a lot of attention, and then I'm busy making one thing for a while.
 I've been fortunate to have had my work featured in magazines and blogs.
-A few examples are Lucky magazine, designsponge, and Southern Lady.
+A few examples are Lucky magazine, designsponge, Southern Lady, and recently Green Wedding Shoes.
 I was excited to be Etsy's featured seller in November of 2008, and my work was seen on the Martha Stewart Show during a section on Etsy.
 Making a large volume of work each day is demanding, but also very rewarding.
 I enjoy working directly with my customers.
 I use ethical or created gemstones and recycled metals whenever possible and try to reduce waste by using a minimum of packaging.